|Raymond Woosley, MD, PhD

 Co-Director, Division of Clinical Data Analytics and Decision Support

-Raymond L. Woosley, MD, PhD, is the Flinn Scholar and Professor of Biomedical Informatics and Medicine at the University of Arizona College of Medicine – Phoenix.
-He is also the founding President and Chairman of the Board for AZCERT, Inc., a non-profit organization funded by the U.S. Food and Drug Administration to work with the College of Medicine to improve the safe use of medications.
+Raymond L. Woosley, MD, PhD, is a Flinn Scholar and professor of Biomedical Informatics and Medicine at the University of Arizona College of Medicine – Phoenix.
+He is also the founding president and chairman of the Board for AZCERT, Inc., a non-profit organization funded by the U.S. Food and Drug Administration to work with the College of Medicine to improve the safe use of medications.